 Orocovis, Puerto Rico

 Located at Toroverde adventure park, El Monstruo sits 1,200 feet above the ground and measures a whopping 8,300 feet long (that’s more than 1.5 miles of cable).
 Riders reach speeds of up to 95 mph face first and receive a flight certificate upon completion.
 The zip line’s name in English?
+The Monster.
+The park also offers a few shorter, less intense zip-lines in case you’re not quite ready for The Monster.

 No. 2: ZipRider